Who can join IFAN?

 Dr Kayleigh Garthwaite - University of Birmingham

-IFAN has consulted with many food aid providers in the lead up to the launch of the network, including holding an event in Manchester in March 2016 and sending out an online survey in May 2016.
+IFAN consulted with many food aid providers in the lead up to the launch of the network, including holding an event for founding members in Manchester in March 2016 and sending out an online survey in May 2016.
 Ninety-two percent of the food aid providers surveyed told us that they wanted a network for the following reasons:

 Work to create a society where there is food security for all – 97.8%